 - Dip a piece of fish in the flour mixture until it is coated on all sides, then dip the fish in the egg bowl, again coating on all sides.
 Finally, dip the piece of fish in the breadcrumbs and press down until it is fully coated.
 Transfer to a plate, then repeat the process with the remaining fish.

-- If using the oven, place fish on a parchment paper-lined baking sheet and bake for 10 minutes or until the fish easily flakes with a fork and is opaque inside.
+- Place fish on a parchment paper-lined baking sheet or a cooling rack on top of a baking sheet and bake for 10-12 minutes or until the fish easily flakes with a fork and is opaque inside.

 Mango Salsa